 If you’ve recently purchased a treadmill, or are considering doing so, congratulations on prioritizing your health and fitness!
-Especially in this current pandemic, having the ability to work out from the comfort of your home is a smart choice.
+Having the ability to work out from the comfort of your home is a smart choice.

-The moment that you commit to buying a treadmill, the store you’re buying from will probably push you hard to buy an extended warranty from them.
+However, the moment that you commit to buying a treadmill, the store you’re buying from will probably push you hard to buy an extended warranty.
 But is that extended treadmill warranty worth it?
 And if so, should you buy one from the big box retailer, or are there better options to consider?

 Are Treadmill Warranties Worth It?

-Treadmills are expensive investments, and they’re intended to be durable goods.
-They ought to last you for many years.
+Treadmills are expensive investments, and they’re intended to last for many years.
+They are made from durable materials with designs meant to stand abuse from tough workouts.
 That’s part of what makes them worth the investment.

 The only problem?
-Treadmills, by their very design, have many of moving parts and have to stand up to lots of abuse.
+Treadmills, by their very design, have many moving parts and can break down over time.
 After all, 150 to 200 pounds (or more) of repeated footfalls crash down on them day after day, mile after mile.
 Not only that, modern treadmills contain intricate electronics and some even include screens with tablet-like features.

 The point here is this: there are a lot of things on a treadmill that can and do break.
 Once the manufacturer’s warranty expires, you don’t want to be on the hook for an expensive service call every time something happens.
 According to Thumbtack